Minimum Funding Policy

 MINIMUM FUNDING HANDBOOK

-The Faculty Handbook on the Minimum Funding Policy for PhD Students describes the Minimum Funding Policy and suggests best practices for faculty and graduate support staff in operationalizing this policy.
+The Faculty Handbook on the Minimum Funding Policy describes the Minimum Funding Policy and suggests best practices for faculty and graduate support staff in operationalizing this policy.

 Policy Overview: